it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 **Security Architecture**

 The second level of maturity dictates that organizations should have an established list of recommended techologies and a list of resusable security services that are use to support each of the products.
+These two could be considered useful artifacts for more advance verification efforts.

 ### Implementation